Low-energy plasmon excitations in infinite-layer nickelates: Results

-Next we discuss the case of weakly interacting electrons, using the RPA method\cite{mahan} (see Appendix B).
-In the calculation we use the same band parameters as for the layered $t$-$J$-$V$ model\cite{botana20}, with the exception of $V_c/t=16.5$ which is needed in order to adjust the optical plasma frequency to be $1.05$ eV in the context of the RPA method.
-For converting energies to eV we use $t=0.368$ eV\cite{botana20}.
+Next we discuss the case of weakly interacting electrons in the RPA method \cite{mahan} (see Appendix B).
+We use the same parameters as those for the layered $t$-$J$-$V$ model \cite{botana20}, except for $V_c/t=16.5$ to adjust the optical plasma frequency at $1.05$ eV in the context of the RPA method.
+To convert energies to eV we use $t=0.368$ eV \cite{botana20}.

 In Fig. \ref{fig4}(a) we show the intensity map for $\chi_{RPA} ''(\vq,\omega)$ in the plane $\vq_\parallel$-$\omega$ in the $(0,0)$-$(\pi,0)$ direction for the optical branch ($q_z=0$).
-Similar to Fig. \ref{fig1}(a) the optical plasma frequency at $\vq=(0,0,0)$ agrees with the observed experimental value as planned.
-The plasmon is well defined at low $\vq$, but in contrast to the $t$-$J$-$V$ model the plasmon loses intensity beyond $\vq \sim (0.4,0,0)\pi$, when the plasmon branch mixes with the particle-hole continuum.
-Figure \ref{fig4} (b) shows the intensity map for $\chi_{RPA} ''(\vq,\omega)$ for $q_z=\pi$.
-The plasmons in RPA become less and less defined with increasing $\vq_\parallel$, because they are strongly affected by the particle-hole continuum, and even mix with the continuum at low $\vq_\parallel$.
-The plasmon gap predicted in RPA is about $567$ meV, which is larger than the plasmon gap predicted in the layered $t$-$J$-$V$ model calculation.
+Like in Fig. \ref{fig1}(a), the optical plasma frequency at $\vq=(0,0,0)$ reproduces the observed experimental value \cite{cervasio22}.
+The plasmon is well defined at low $\vq$, but in contrast to the $t$-$J$-$V$ model, the plasmon loses intensity beyond $\vq \sim (0.4,0,0)\pi$, when the plasmon branch mixes with the particle-hole continuum.
+Figure \ref{fig4}(b) shows the intensity map for $\chi_{RPA} ''(\vq,\omega)$ for $q_z=\pi$.
+The plasmons in RPA become less and less defined with increasing $\vq_\parallel$ because they are strongly affected by the particle-hole continuum and mix with the continuum even at low $\vq_\parallel$.
+The calculated plasmon gap in RPA is about $567$ meV, which is larger than that in the layered $t$-$J$-$V$ model calculation.